AskNowQA/VQUANDA/README.md

-# VQuAnDa - Verbalization QUestion ANswering DAtaset
+# VQuAnDa - Verbalization Question Answering Dataset

 ## Introduction
 We introduce a KBQA dataset containing verbalizations of answers.
 The dataset is based on [LC-QuAD](https://github.com/AskNowQA/LC-QuAD) which uses [DBpedia v04.16](https://wiki.dbpedia.org/dbpedia-version-2016-04) as the target KB.